florian-beetz/bachelor-thesis/thesis.md

 Java 9 resolves modules every time before an application is compiled or executed [@Kothagal2017].
 Thus, it is possible to catch configuration errors like missing modules or multiple modules with the same name directly at startup.

+**To do: explain that smaller modules result from JDK being split up**

 Additionally due to the smaller modules, instead of one big runtime environment, Java 9 is better equipped to be run on devices for the Internet of Things (IoT)